 The UNC in Sevilla Summer program is designed for students with various academic interests.
 This six-week program provides students with the opportunity to study Spanish language, culture, history, and other subjects.
 The program is divided into advanced and intermediate levels, and students will be placed according to their level of Spanish.
 Classes are taken with other summer program students.

-For students who have completed SPAN 204, SPAN 255, SPAN 261, or the equivalent.
+For students who have completed SPAN 204 or SPAN 255 or SPAN 261, or the equivalent.
 Students will choose one of the following courses depending on their background in Spanish.

 IMPORTANT NOTE: If you have not completed Spanish 261 (Advanced Spanish in Context) at UNC, you are required to select SEVI 261 Spanish Language in Context.